0xDoubleShot/monad-first-contract/README.md

 🧪 Functions
 message() → Get the current message

-setMessage("Your Text") → Update the message
+setMessage("HelloMonad") → Update the message

 🧠 Why?
 This is a minimal first step to get familiar with Monad’s EVM-compatible environment and testnet deployment process.